lgatto/SC-ICS-Proposal/SC-ISC-proposal.md

 > we help?

 We would like to request financial support from the ISC to organise and promote the course.
-Possibly also with IT to run the online course.
+In addition, we will also benefit from logistics support from the host organisation.

 #### Budget